woutdp/DRAMASyntax/README.md

 git clone https://github.com/woutdp/DRAMASyntax.git
 ```

 If you're in Windows try to find sublime-text-3/Packages/ folder and download as ZIP and extract into this.
-This should normally also do the trick.
+This should also do the trick.

-**Package Control:** If you use package control, this package will be added to package control in a couple of weeks/days.
+**Package Control:** This package will be added to package control in a couple of weeks/days.
 The developers of package control need to review it first.

 ## Usage
 After installing, open up a DRAMA file in Sublime and go to Tools->Syntax and select DRAMA.
 You should now see the text highlighted in color.